Wilmington Soft Tissue Injury Attorneys

 Contact 911 and if moderate or severe injuries have occurred, request emergency medical responders.
 Follow the instructions of law enforcement.
 Remember that there is no benefit to making opinions about or admitting fault.

 At this time, you should focus exclusively on your medical condition and even if your injuries seem minor, see a doctor.
 Many symptoms of soft tissue injuries take hours or days to surface.
-Seek assistance from a qualified personal injury attorney for a consultation when possible.
+Seek assistance from a qualified soft tissue injury attorney for a consultation when possible.

 National Practice with a Local Presence